cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Distribution

-The distribution for `euler-5` in the Genesis file will be the following:
+The distribution for `euler-5` in the Genesis file was the following (distribution for `euler-6` did not change):

 ![euler-5-distribution](euler-5_distribution.png)